 B. IDENTIFICATION OF ARCHAEOLOGICAL AND HISTORIC RESOURCES

-The most important step for successful preservation is the identification of historic and cultural resources.
+The most important step for successful preservation is the identification of cultural resources.
 A community can only preserve a resource if the community knows the resource exists.
 As such, survey and inventory activities are an ongoing effort.

 Beginning in the mid-1980s the Washington State Office of Archaeology and Historic Preservation (now the Department of Archeology and Historic Preservation (DAHP)) undertook a comprehensive survey of historic resources in Thurston County.
-In 2003, the Thurston Regional Planning Council updated the information, creating an accessible database and map of these resources.
+This inventory is available on the Thurston County GeoData webmap application.
+Not all of the inventoried properties are included on the Historic Register.
+(See section C. Historic Preservation Programs)

 Existing Archaeological Resources

-Known archaeological resources in the county include a significant village site at Mud Bay and other sites.
-These locations have yielded fire-cracked rock, bone, charcoal, shell and netting.
+Known archaeological resources in the county include a significant and large fish/shellfish processing site at Mud Bay and other sites.
+These locations have yielded fiber woven basketry, fire-cracked rock, bone, charcoal, and shell.
 Other significant sites, particularly along the inlets of Puget Sound, have yielded similar resources include cryptocrystalline silica flakes and points.
 These types of resources are particularly evident around Black Lake and the Black Lake Portage.
 The Washington State DAHP maintains a confidential record of known archaeological sites.

-The Nisqually Tribe, Squaxin Island Tribe and Confederated Tribes of the Chehalis all have cultural resources staff.
+The Nisqually Tribe, Squaxin Island Tribe and Confederated Tribes of the Chehalis all have knowledgeable and experienced cultural resources staff.
 Not all tribe properties or sites are published.
-Knowledge about their location and significance is a tribal matter.
-Significant historic archaeological sites include those at the Chambers Homestead near Rainier Road and the site of the Northstar School in the Delphi area.
+Knowledge about their location and significance is protected and preserved by the tribes.

 Existing Historic Resources

 The range of historic resources in the county is diverse.
 They include cemeteries, barns, outbuildings, farmsteads, schools, granges, homes, trees, natural features, markers, resorts, halls, a lighthouse, a water springs, parks, quarries, churches, cabins, landscapes, water towers, ditches, main streets, neighborhoods and townsites.
-These sites have been identified through on-site surveys and nominations.
+These sites have been identified through on-site historic surveys and nominations.
 As of 2023, there are 133 sites on the Thurston County Historic Inventory of which 58 are on the local register, 21 on the Washington Heritage Register and 17 on the National Register.
 This dynamic list is updated regularly with new information.
+Significant historic sites include those at the Chambers Homestead near Rainier Road and the site of the Northstar School in the Delphi area.